NEXT Property Group

-NEXT Property Group is a privately held real estate development company headquartered in Batumi, Georgia.
-The company specializes in branded residences, luxury villas, and mixed-use communities.
+NEXT Property is a privately owned real estate development company based in Batumi, Georgia.
+The company specializes in branded residences, luxury villas, and mixed-use communities in various international markets.

-NEXT Property Group has development in Georgia, the United Arab Emirates, and Kenya.
+NEXT Property has a portfolio with active developments in four main regions: Georgia, its home market; Spain; the United Arab Emirates; and Kenya.

 Overview

-NEXT Property Group was founded in 2019 in Batumi, Georgia.
-In 2018, prior to its official founding, the company launched its pilot project, NEXT Orange.
+NEXT Property was founded in 2018 in Batumi, Georgia.
+In 2018, the company began construction on the NEXT Green.

-Originally established under a different brand name, the company rebranded as NEXT.
-In 2019, the company began construction on the NEXT Green development.
 In 2020, it introduced NEXT Apartments.

-The following year, the company partnered with Wyndham Hotels & Resorts to develop branded residences.
+In 2021, the company partnered with Wyndham Hotels & Resorts to develop branded residences.

-In 2022, NEXT Property Group started developing Radisson Blu Residences and Villa Park.
-In 2023, the company entered Dubai with NEXT Collection, a five-star residential resort, and NEXT Address, a large mixed-use development.
-That year, the group received the World Travel Awards, Luxury Property Awards, and European Property Awards.
+In 2022, NEXT Property started developing Radisson Blu Residences and Villa Park.
+In 2023, the company launched NEXT Collection in Batumi and NEXT Address, a large mixed-use development.
+The company has received multiple awards, including the Titan Awards, World Travel Awards, Luxury Property Awards, International Business Magazine, and African Property Awards.

-In 2024, it started NEXT Amani in Kenya’s Tatu City, entering the Dubai Islands market with NEXT Coral, and starting NEXT Gardens.
-The company also launched NEXT Downtown in Batumi.
-In 2025, NEXT Property launched Tbilisi Downtown in Georgia’s capital, followed by NEXT Dubai Villas, an exclusive villa community in Dubai.
+In 2024, the company expanded internationally by launching NEXT Amani in Kenya's Tatu City, entering the Dubai Islands market with NEXT Coral on Dubai Islands, NEXT Gardens in Kvariati, and starting NEXT Gardens.

+In 2024-2025, NEXT Property also launched Tbilisi Downtown in Georgia's capital.
+In the same year, the company also introduced a new project in Tbilisi—Tbilisi Oriental, a 21-story mixed-use development in the Ortachala district on the Mtkvari River, designed in a high-tech architecture style with exposed concrete, iron elements, and glass.
+In 2025, NEXT Property initiated a project in Zanzibar in partnership with the creative branding agency Brash.

 Operations

-NEXT Property focuses on delivering branded residential and hospitality-oriented developments, luxury villas, and integrated “all-in-one” city living environments that combine housing, retail, and services.
+NEXT Property specializes in premium branded residential developments, luxury hospitality properties, and mixed-use communities that integrate residential, retail, and lifestyle services into comprehensive urban living environments.

-The company’s core markets include Georgia, where it operates in Batumi, Tbilisi, the United Arab Emirates (notably Dubai), Marbella, Spain, and Kenya’s Tatu City.
+The company operates across five key international markets: Georgia (Batumi and Tbilisi), the United Arab Emirates (Dubai), Spain (Marbella), and Kenya (Tatu City), positioning itself to serve a global clientele seeking luxury investments and premium lifestyle destinations.